 Photo topics include animals, crops, food, insects, natural resources, plants, and more.
 While all of the photos are in the public domain unless noted otherwise, the USDA ARS does request a simple credit line.

 - NRCS Photo Gallery

 USDA NRCS also makes photos available for download, illustrating topics such as backyard conservation, cover crops, dams, energy, grass, hay, irrigation, no-till, organic, pollinators, trees, water, wildlife, and much, much more.
-The photos can be sorted by state, if you choose.
-Note that the NRCS requests a simple credit line.
+Note that the NRCS has in the past requested a simple credit line.
 Additional permissions may be needed to use photos that include an identifiable person.